elastic/elasticsearch-py/docs/index.rst

 unresponsive (throwing exceptions while connecting to it) it's put on a timeout by the :class:`~elasticsearch.ConnectionPool` class and only returned to the circulation after the timeout is over (or when no live nodes are left).
-By default node are randomized before passed into the pool and round-robin strategy is used for load balancing.
+By default nodes are randomized before being passed into the pool and round-robin strategy is used for load balancing.

 You can customize this behavior by passing parameters to the